awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed multiple bugs, which cause Aurora to crash during prefetch operations on Btree indexes\.

-1. Fixed a bug whereby an Aurora restart may timeout when logical replication is used\.
+1. Fixed a bug whereby an Aurora restart might time out when logical replication is used\.

 1. Enhanced the validation checks performed on data blocks in the buffer cache\.
 This improves Aurora's detection of inconsistency\.